huangsam/githooks/README.md

 # Introduction

-These hooks are the culmination of policies that I enforce for Python projects.
-Some of these hooks utilize [flake8](https://pypi.python.org/pypi/flake8) to ensure PEP8 compliance, logical flow and an appropriate level of complexity.
-Other hooks utilize the `check_msg` script to ensure that proposed commit messages are formatted correctly for [JIRA](https://www.atlassian.com/software/jira) pull requests.
+These hooks are a collection of policies that I enforced for Python projects at Cisco. `check_msg` uses [flake8](https://pypi.python.org/pypi/flake8) to ensure PEP8 compliance, logical flow and complexity bounds.
+Some hooks use the script to ensure that the proposed commit messages are formatted correctly for [JIRA](https://www.atlassian.com/software/jira) pull requests.

 ## Implementation